 The fastest rollerblades on my list above are the Rollerblade Powerblade Pro 125.
 The fastest rollerblades are going to be those with 125mm wheels.
 These skates are really more for advanced skaters, so if you are a beginner remember that I warned you.
 Taller wheels are faster than smaller wheels but they are much harder to control.
 But if you have a need for speed, the taller the wheels the better.
 You can check out my page about inline speed skate wheels for a lot more details.

 Your feet should fit snug in your roller blades without a lot of movement.
 Feet moving inside of skates (also known as “patines” in spanish) is bad because it can cause blisters.
 However, you also don’t want them too tight that your feet hurt.
 So, make sure to always check out the manufacturer or retailers skate sizing chart before purchasing.
 Most rollerblades are the same as your shoe size, but it’s always best to check before buying.

 Are rollerblades harder than roller skating?

 In my experience, quad roller skates are usually easier for absolute beginners and folks who are balance challenged.
 This is because you have more of your weight spread out across 4 wheels that are side-by-side vs a blade of wheels in a single line.

-However, Rollerblade has done a great job with their boot construction to give beginners a lot of support when first learning to roller skate.
+However, Rollerblade has done a great job with their boot construction to give beginners a lot of support when first learning how to roller skate.
 This makes a lot of beginners (especially those who have good balance already) to feel that rollerblades are easier.
 It really depends on how good your balance is overall before you learn to rollerblade.

 There is actually a lot of debate on this topic of which is easier for beginners.
 See my Comparing Rollerblades vs Roller Skates vs Inline Skates article for a lot more in depth analysis on the topic as it deserved a page of its own.